 All first-year AHS students will be matched with an upper-year mentor, either through a Living-Learning Community or through weCONNECTu.
 If you are going into first year and are not in a Living-Learning Community, you will be matched with a weCONNECTu mentor automatically!

-If you do not wish to be matched with a mentor, want to switch mentors, or have any other questions about the weCONNECTu program, contact Leanne Wright, Student Relations Officer.
+If you do not wish to be matched with a mentor, want to switch mentors, or have any other questions about the weCONNECTu program, contact Rebecca Lintaman, Student Relations Officer.